boynux/boynux-orig-blog/_posts/2015-3-9-ruby-way-ruby-autoload-classes.md

     </script>
 </div>

 Let's see how we can refactor above code with `autoload` and you can see the result.

     `File: lib/boynux.rb`
+    :::ruby
     module Boynux
         module Module1
             autoload :Class1, 'lib/boynux/module1/class1'